hardikmodha/vscode-create-tests/README.md

 ## TODO

 - [ ] Add test cases.
-- [ ] Support for creating the test files via keyboard shortcut.
+- [ ] Add support for creating the test files via keyboard shortcut.
-- [ ] Support for more placeholders to make templating more usable.
+- [ ] Add support for more placeholders to make templating more usable.
+- [ ] Add support for different languages.

 ## License